-Three requests were closed during the reporting year.
-All three requests were closed between 61 to 120 days, with information disclosed in part to the requestors.
+One request was closed during the reporting year.
+The request was closed between 181 to 365 days, with information disclosed in part to the requestor.

 Subsection 4.2 - Exemptions

 In cases in which access to certain information was denied, the following exemptions were cited: